 But as far as motherboard error codes go, the A0 code on the motherboard generally means that everything is all good and your operating system has taken control of the booting process.
 So it informs you of the normal, stable status of your computer.

-Instead, you should focus on more related error codes, like the A2-IDE Detect, which means your motherboard is having a hard time reading all the hard drives connected to it.
+Instead, you should focus on more related error codes, like A2-IDE Detect, which means your motherboard is having difficulty reading all the hard drives connected to it.

 The best solution for the above is to install the hard drive you intend to install your operating system onto and then set the boot priority in your BIOS to the media you’re using to install the OS.